sharkrf/osp-http-api/README.md

 ### checkauth.cgi

-Checks the validity of the given token and digest. *success* is 1 if they are valid **and** the user has logged in previously.
-Also returns openSPOT's hostname and current IP address.
-*nopass* is 1 if openSPOT has no password set.
+Checks the validity of the supplied JWT. *success* is 1 if it's valid **and** the user has logged in previously.
+Also returns openSPOT's hostname and current IP address. *nopass* is 1 if openSPOT has no password set.

 Response:
 ```json